Pidoski/hello-world/README.md

 # hello-world
-My frist Repository on GitHub.
+My first Repository on GitHub.
+Hi Developers.My Real name is Nelson, Pidoski is just an alias that I use.
+I love coding in JAVA,C#,HTML.
+I have recently learned Android Mobile development with XML.